Policy 7: Sponsorships, Associations, and Partnerships

 Once an agreement is approved and signed off by all parties involved, it is the responsibility of the Chair of the Standing Committee for Partnerships to:

 - ensure that a signed copy of the agreement is saved to the appropriate STLHE Dropbox folder;

 - coordinate amendments to existing Society documents (e.g., Conference Handbook) through the appropriate Board member, Secretariat, and/or designate;

 - communicate responsibilities associated with agreement deliverables and/or benefits with the appropriate Board member(s), Secretariat, and/or designate;

 - update the partnerships page of the STLHE website (as appropriate);

 - maintain a list of current and past sponsors, partners, and associates;

 - identify to the Board when an agreement is coming due; and

-- facilitate regular communication and, through the Secretariat, coordinate distribution of the Society’s annual report to all sponsors, partners, and associates.
+- facilitate regular communication and, through the Administrative Unit, coordinate distribution of the Society’s annual report to all sponsors, partners, and associates.